-All parents/carers will be:
+All parents/carers will be :

-- Given every opportunity to understand the purpose and content of Relationships, Sex and Health Education. - Encouraged to participate in the development of RSHE. - Able to discuss any concerns directly with the Academy.
+- Given every opportunity to understand the purpose and content of Relationships, Sex and Health Education. - Provided with access to long term plans for the RSE curriculum which clearly differentiates between relationships and sex education - Informed how to access all teaching resources used for the relevant year group of their child on Student POD. - Encouraged to participate in the development of RSHE. - Able to discuss any concerns directly with the Academy. - Provided with information about a parent's right to request that their child is excused from sex education